SISSI: Supernovae in a stratified, shearing interstellar medium. II. Star formation near the Sun is quenched by expansion of the Local Bubble: The age of the LB

 According to \citet{2024Natur.631...49S} (hereafter, S+24), Sco-Cen is part of a larger family of stars known as the $\alpha$-Persei family ($\alpha$Per), which reportedly had an average time between SNe of $\Delta t_{\alpha\text{Per}} = 0.32^{+0.50}_{-0.23} \,\text{Myr}$.
 Moreover, the star-formation history (SFH) of $\alpha$Per indicates episodic star-formation over the past $\gtrsim60\,\text{Myr}$ with peaks every $\gtrsim 12.5\,\text{Myr}$ and the latest peak within the last $\sim 12.5\,\text{Myr}$.

 Our results are in agreement with the SFH in $\alpha$Per if we assume that the LB was powered by the latest peak of star-formation rather than the trough associated with the formation of Sco-Cen.
-In Appendix \ref{app:AlphaPersei} we construct a more detailed star-formation and SN-rate history over the past 40 Myr to substantiate this claim.
+In Appendix \ref{app:AlphaPersei} we constructed a more detailed star-formation and SN-rate history over the past 40 Myr to substantiate this claim.
+The SN rate and SFH resulting from these considerations are shown in Fig. \ref{fig:SFH}.
+The upper panel shows that the peak of star formation in the LB area is before the onset of SNe that fuel its expansion, followed by a sudden distinct downturn, coincident with the range of ages found here.
+This suggests that the expansion of the LB may have predominantly quenched star formation in the solar neighborhood, rather than triggering it.
+While LB-triggered star-formation is not entirely ruled out, especially when one considers young star-forming regions the LB edge, it appears to be subdominant.

+In Fig. \ref{fig:trajectories} we show the orbits of the clusters potentially contributing SNe to the LB.
+We find that while the majority of the active clusters are coincident with Sco-Cen, in line with the expectation that the LB likely originated from Sco-Cen \citep{2006MNRAS.373..993F}, there were likely significant contributions from other stellar associations in the solar neighborhood.